eladjmc/terraform-lambda-aws/README.md

 3. Create a new Jenkins Pipeline linked to your GitHub repository

 ## Terraform configuration:
-1. Make sure to make a 'tfvars' file inside the setup directory in you project at you Jenkins server
+1. Make sure to make a 'tfvars' file inside the setup directory in you project at your Jenkins server

     - tfvars file example: